 One gripe we have: the themes that are offered with Weebly don’t cover as many niches as those of their competitors.
 For instance, there is a restaurant theme, but there are no bakery themes.
 So you may have to use a theme that doesn’t perfectly fit your business.

-Here’s a screenshot of a site we built in 5 minutes using Weebly:
+Here’s a screenshot of a site we built in 5 minutes using the original Weebly tool:

 Weebly store functionality

-Wix gives you the most latitude to build what you want of all of the products we reviewed here.
-There are 600+ themes (if you use the advanced designer), and hundreds of apps that will allow you to do nearly anything (although their cost and support level may vary).
+Wix gives you significant latitude to build what you want.
+There are numerous settings for every widget, and hundreds of apps that will allow you to do nearly anything (although their cost and support level may vary).

-Wix also has some cool features that the other products didn’t have, like an SEO wizard that audits your site, and provides you with a complete report on the SEO issues that you may face, and how to resolve them.
-Other cool features of Wix include a feature packed membership module, which essentially allows you to turn your Wix site into a social media site, with users, profiles, posts, messages, and more.
+Wix also has some cool features like a comprehensive membership module, which essentially allows you to turn your Wix site into a social media site, with users, profiles, posts, messages, and more.

-Recently, Wix included a complete third party analytics tool with every plan, so you get good quality analytics information, even if you don’t use Google Analytics.
+Wix also has a complete third party analytics tool, so you get good quality analytics information, even if you don’t use Google Analytics.

 There are some places where Wix lags behind the competition, however.
-First, there are no good import/export options, so if you build on Wix, you’re kind of stuck there.
-It’s nice to be able to import content from other place, and to export content if you outgrow Wix and want to move to a dedicated platform.
+First, there are no good export options, so if you build on Wix, you’re kind of stuck there.
+It’s nice to be able to export content if you outgrow Wix and want to move to a dedicated platform.

 More importantly, however, is the design.
 Although the majority of the templates are really nice, there is a lot of room for user error in building a complete site.
-When adding widgets, the widgets aren’t designed to match the template, so you can just drag and drop totally mismatched items onto a page.
-The editor just inserts widgets wherever you drop them, so you can end up with overlapping elements, or just confusing design.
-And the fonts aren’t chosen to match the template, so your site can develop a mismatch of fonts.
+When adding widgets, you can just drag and drop totally mismatched items onto a page.

-For someone with strong artistic senses, none of this is a problem; however, those of us with terrible feel for design can easily end up with something looking like a 1990s teenager’s website.
+For someone with strong artistic senses, none of this is a problem; however, those of us with terrible feel for design can easily end up with something that doesn’t look perfect.
+Over time, Wix has gotten much better in this regard.
+Unfortunately, it’s still not perfect.

 Here’s a screenshot of a site we built in 5 minutes using Wix: